librecores/librecores-web/site/sitecontent/terms.md

 ## Responsibility of all Users of the Service

-FOSSi Foundation has not reviewed, and cannot review, all of the material, including computer software and all other types of Content, hosted using the Service, and cannot therefore be responsible for that material’s content, use or effects.
+FOSSi Foundation has not reviewed, and cannot review, all of the material, including computer software and all other types of Content, hosted using the Service, and cannot therefore be responsible for that material's content, use or effects.
 By operating the Service, FOSSi Foundation does not represent or imply that it endorses the material there posted, or that it believes such material to be accurate, useful or non-harmful.
 You are responsible for taking precautions as necessary to protect yourself and your computer systems from viruses, worms, Trojan horses, and other harmful or destructive content.
 The Service may host content that is offensive, indecent, or otherwise objectionable, as well as content containing technical inaccuracies, typographical mistakes, and other errors.
 The Service may also host material that violates the privacy or publicity rights, or infringes the intellectual property and other proprietary rights, of third parties, or the downloading, copying or use of which is subject to additional terms and conditions, stated or unstated.
 FOSSi Foundation disclaims any responsibility for any harm resulting from the use of the Service, or from any downloading by users of content there posted.

 ## Content Posted on Other Websites